 At the BISC the learning experience extends outside the classroom and beyond traditional learning with experiential learning opportunities focusing on a practical approach to your studies.
 Consequently every course at the castle reflects its desire to anchor the academic experience in direct observation and participation, and field studies and guest speakers are key components of the courses we offer.

 Built into your tuition fee, and into each term, you will have the opportunity to go on both one-day and multi-day excursions designed to enhance your learning experience.

-Experiential Learning at the BISC extends your learning experience outside the classroom and beyond traditional learning.
-Experiential learning opportunities (ELOs) focus on a practical approach to the discipline of study.
-You are encouraged to process your experiences in the field via guided reflection and critical thinking, supported by your instructor, who will help you foster your own active learning and acquisition of transferable skills.
+Students are encouraged to process their experiences in the field via guided reflection and critical thinking, supported by the instructor, who will help students foster their own active learning and acquisition of transferable skills.

-There is also at least one cultural studies trip per term that is open to all students at the Castle.
+At least one cultural studies trip per term is open to all students at the Castle.
 Past cultural studies trips have included: